Skip to main content

 C.J.
 Stroud photo 5.
 C.J.
 Stroud HOU

 A magnificent rookie season for C.J.
-Stroud has fans and fantasy managers clamoring for more in 2024.
+Stroud has fans and fantasy managers clamoring for more in 2024, and the trade that brought WR Stefon Diggs to the Texans gives the young quarterback one of the best sets of pass catchers in the league.
 The second overall pick of the 2023 NFL Draft behind Bryce Young, Stroud was a revelation in his first NFL season, throwing for 4,108 yards and 23 touchdowns in 15 games.
 Stroud ranked third in the league in passing yardage per game (273.9) among QBs with at least six starts, third in yards per attempt (8.2), sixth in passer rating (101.8) and first in interception percentage (1.0%).
-The future looks bright for Stroud, who has a terrific pair of receivers in Nico Collins and Tank Dell.
+The future looks bright for Stroud, who, in addition to Diggs, can also leverage the talents of exciting young WRs Nico Collins and Tank Dell.
 Stroud doesn't provide a great deal of rushing value, with only 167 rushing yards and three touchdown runs, but his proficiency as a passer will make him a coveted fantasy asset in 2024 drafts.

 Anthony Richardson Note